Skintegratit - Sensitive Skin

 The "M" of the 3-WCM powerful integration:

 Dermatologists and estheticians can assess your skin type and identify specific sensitivities, such as reactions to certain ingredients or environmental factors.
-They can also help differentiate between sensitive skin and other skin conditions like eczema or rosacea.
+They can also help differentiate between sensitive skin and other skin conditions like eczema or acne.

 Sensitive skin treatment in this category often involves using gentle, fragrance-free cleansers and moisturizers specifically formulated for sensitive skin.